MeLikeyCode/JupyterNotebook/README.md

 # JupyterNotebook
-A JupyterNotebook for Binder that I can use for my website.
+A JupyterNotebook for Binder that I use for my website.
 Has lots of packages in environment.yml.